 Training and Curriculum Development at Borrego Springs High School revolves around the California State content Standards and Frameworks, and implementation of the new Common Core Standards.
 Because of the small teaching staff, curriculum and staff development decisions are made by the entire staff working directly with the principal.
-At the end of the 2013-14 school year, all staff gave input into the staff development plan.
-As the high school recently completed process of the WASC self-study for the 2012-13 school year, this was taken into consideration in planning professional development, as well as preparing for the transition to Common Core State Standards and Smarter Balanced Assessments.
+At the end of the 2016-17 school year, all staff gave input into the staff development plan.
+The high school recently completed the WASC self-study for the 2016-17 school year.
 In addition, our District's LCAP and High School SIPSA designate areas in need of PD for staff: writing, vocabulary development, ELD Standards, MAP, COMPASS Learning.
 Furthermore, the WASC Probationary Progress Report, April 2016, noted Professional Development as an Action Goal, which included having continued PD in formative assessment/differentiated instruction and ELD standards.